How to install PostgreSQL on Ubuntu 24.04 LTS

 sudo nano /etc/apt/sources.list.d/pgdg.list

-Write the source code as shown below.
+Add the following lines of code as shown below.

 deb [signed-by=/usr/share/postgresql-common/pgdg/apt.postgresql.org.asc] https://apt.postgresql.org/pub/repos/apt noble-pgdg main

-Instead of noble, you should put the codename of your distribution which you found out via the lsb_release command.
-Write to the file with the help of Control O. Type Enter and then exit the nano text editor with Control X.
+Instead of noble, you should put the codename of your distribution, which you found out via the lsb_release command.
+Write to the file with the help of Control O. Type Enter, and then exit the nano text editor with Control X.

-You can use ls to verify the pgdg.list has been added.
+You can use ls to verify the pgdg.list has been added:

-Step 2: Install PostgreSQL on Ubuntu 24.04 LTS
+#Step 2: Install PostgreSQL on Ubuntu 24.04 LTS

 Before going any further with the installation you should update the software repository.
 To update the software repository on Ubuntu 24.04 LTS type: